eclipse-emfcloud/emfcloud-modelserver/README.md

 - The query parameter `?modeluri=` accepts files in the loaded workspace as well as absolute file paths.
 - Parameters in brackets `[]` are optional.
   - If no format is specified, the default format is JSON.
+  - The livevalidation parameter defaults to false.
+If set to true the ws will recieve validation results automatically.

 ### HTTP Endpoints
 If the model server is up and running, you can access the model server API via `http://localhost:8081/api/v1/*`.